soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

   (<>) = (++)
 ```

-Unfortunately the Haskell type system cannot "prove" that instances
+Unfortunately, the Haskell type system cannot "prove" that instances
-satisfy these laws, but as a community we often shun unlawful instances.
+satisfy these laws, but as a community, we often shun unlawful instances.

 Many data types (together with their respective operations) can
 form a `Semigroup`, and instances